davidhousedev/butcher-box-backend-sandbox/README.md

 # Implementations

-For each implementation, if you plan to work on it, assign it to yoourself in the checkbox below.
+For each implementation, if you plan to work on it, assign it to yourself in the checkbox below.
 Once complete, update the next checkbox.
 Then, create a Google Document, share it with contributors, and link it below.
 Once the retrospective is complete, check off the final checkbox.